cheungis/war-game/README.md

 like a QUEUE, since as we shall see it, when a player wins cards, these are placed at the bottom of this stack of cards.

-Should run shuffleCards.py before starting the game to ensure the cards are shuffled.

-The deck is stored in shuffledDeck.txt and is resistant to tampering since the file is validated by the game before the game starts.
+The deck is stored in shuffledDeck.txt and is resistant to invalid cards since the file is validated by the game before the game starts.

 Built using the Python language.